browserengineering/book/book/animations.md

 won't.

 We can do even better by placing entire display list *subtrees* that aren't animating into the same composited layer.
-This will let us run some visual effects in the raster phase, reducing the number of composited layers even more.
+This will let us put non-animating visual effects in the raster phase, reducing the number of composited layers even more.

 To implement this, add a new `needs_compositing` field, which is